Home

 Ruby-throated hummingbirds, fall migration

 If you ever wanted to spot a hummer, Texas is among the best destinations to make your wish come true.
 The state hosts around 18 different species, with the dominant ruby-throated (Archilochus colubris), black-chinned (Archilochus alexandri), Anna's (Calypte anna), and rufous (Selasphorus rufus) hummingbirds.
 Some species breed here, whereas others winter or stay all year round.
-Anyway, the chances of encountering one of these entertaining little creatures is enhanced during spring and fall hummingbird migrations, which roughly peak in March to May and August to October.
+Anyway, the chances of encountering one of these entertaining little creatures are doubling during spring and fall hummingbird migrations.

-Some of the most promising spots to check out include Highland Lakes west of Austin and Hill Country in Central Texas, north-west of San Antonio.
+Some of the most promising spots to check out include Highland Lakes, west of Austin, and Hill Country in Central Texas, northwest of San Antonio.
 The most avid birdwatchers are welcome to Big Bend National Park and Padre Island National Seashore to chase all-year residents.
 However, you can also catch a glimpse of a hummer elsewhere across the state, including large metropolises such as Houston.

-Rockport-Fulton HummerBird Celebration (September 15–18, 2022)
+Rockport-Fulton HummerBird Celebration (mid-September)

-The secret is Rockport-Fulton HummerBird Celebration held annually in mid-September near Corpus Christi.
+Rockport-Fulton HummerBird Celebration is held annually in mid-September near Corpus Christi.
 On their southern migration, ruby-throated hummingbirds stop by coastal Texas to fatten up at human-made feeders before the non-stop flight across the Gulf of Mexico.
 During the celebration, locals open their gardens to both birds and the public, so mesmerizing sightings are guaranteed.
 Stand still and quiet, and they will come right up to your side.

-Some Texans used to take the feeders down after Labor Day for the fear the birds would postpone their migration while food is aplenty, but lately, things have changed.
+Some Texans used to take the feeders down after Labor Day for fear the birds would postpone their migration while food is aplenty, but lately, things have changed.
 Ornithologists claim that the trigger setting hummers on the move is the day's length rather than the lack of food, so feeders are relevant all year round.

 Practical info